 \section{Observations}

-In this section, we describe the different datasets that we analyse in this paper.
-In particular, we have obtained new UV spectroscopy, as well as optical and infrared photometry and infrared spectroscopy, and we have analysed the publicly available X-ray observations.
-To properly phase the observations between different epochs, we converted all times into modified Julian Date (MJD) in the Barycentric Dynamical Time (TDB) scale.
+We begin by presenting all available data for J1901, including newly obtained X-ray and ultraviolet (UV) spectroscopy.
+To properly phase the observations between different epochs, we converted all times into modified Julian date (MJD) in the barycentric dynamical time (TDB) scale.

-\subsection{HST data}
+\subsection{\textit{HST} data}